mkimuci/ioling/pages/Contests/01_upcoming.md

 #### Website Launch
 TBA

-#### Requesting new working language*
+#### Requesting new working language
-TBA
+Before Jan 31, 2027

-* A new working language means a language that was not present in the previous IOL.
+A new working language means a language that was not present in the previous IOL.
 Please, note that countries can ask for any language.
 Asking for a particular language (e.g. English) does **NOT** give an advantage during the contest – all language versions are equal.

 The list of the IOL 2026 working languages can be seen on the [IOL 2026 working languages](/previous_languages/) page.
 Please, make sure that you have read through the [Working language(s) selection](/working_language/) page carefully before requesting a new language.